Czech Language Foundation Course

 The Czech language foundation course is primarily intended for international students who wish to obtain free tuition for programmes taught in Czech language in state universities in the Czech Republic.
 The course prepares students to pass an international ECL level B2 in Czech language, which is the entry requirement for tertiary education in state Universities in Czech Republic.
 The course modules include reading, writing and speaking exercises and vocabulary in specific fields of study.

 Academic collaboration between Czech College and Tomas Bata University in Zlín offers students of Czech language foundation course opportunity to progress to several degree programs at TBU.

-After successful completion of 900 hours of Czech language foundation course and passing the admission exams, students may enter the following Bachelor degree programs of Tomas Bata University, Zlin and study free of cost.
+After successful completion of 900 hours of Czech language foundation course and passing the admission exams, students may enter the following Bachelor degree programmes of Tomas Bata University, Zlin and study free of cost.

-· Economics and Management under the Faculty of Management & Economics
+Bachelor Degree programmes at the Faculty of Management & Economics

-· Engineering Informatics under the Faculty of Applied Informatics
+Bachelor Degree programmes at the Faculty of Applied Informatics

-· Philology under the Faculty of Humanities
+Bachelor Degree programmes at the Faculty of Humanities

 Other programs at TBU are also open to successful candidates subject to fulfilling the admission requirements for the individual courses.